jorgenhenrichsen/TDT4290/README.md

 7. At the bottom of the file uncomment the different lines for what you want to do, but make sure to run the clubs(new_cursor, connection, cursor) first.
 I also recommend to run them in the order from old to newest (top-down).
 8. Be aware that the runtime, especially on the 1998-2017 porting (the last one) takes a few minutes to complete.

+## Windows version:
+#### I don't know if this works for Windows (not tested).

+1. Download the .mdb files from Dropbox or the project folder on Google Drive.
+2. Install the dependencies from pipenv, you need pyodbc to make this work.
+3. Put the path to the .mdb files in read_mdb() (NVF Historiske resultater.mdb) and in read_new_mdb() (Resultater_.mdb)
+4. Uncomment the import statment for pyodbc, and the Windows verisons in the read_mdb() and read_new_mdb().
+5. At the bottom of the file uncomment the different lines for what you want to do, but make sure to run the clubs(new_cursor, connection, cursor) first.
+I also recommend to run them in the order from old to newest (top-down).
+6. Be aware that the runtime, especially on the 1998-2017 porting (the last one) takes a few minutes to complete.

 # TODO:
   * Deploy on version release or tag?